sudoharun/dotfiles/README.md

 ## Other stuff I use
 To create custom themes, I use pywal and themix.
-You can install them with the commnad below:
+You can install them with the command below (Arch Linux only using yay):
 ```
 yay -S python-pywal themix-full-git
 ```